robmoss/git-is-my-lab-book/docs/orientation/README.md

     If you to contribute content, please fork [the repository](https://github.com/robmoss/git-is-my-lab-book), add your contributions, and create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-    See our [How to contribute](../how-to-contribute.md) page for more details.
+    See our [How to contribute](../how-to-contribute.md) page for more details, and [current orientation guide issues](https://github.com/robmoss/git-is-my-lab-book/issues?q=is%3Aissue+is%3Aopen+label%3Aorientation).

 Suggested topics included: